wfailla/un-orchestrator/orchestrator/README_COMPILE.md

 ### Open vSwitch (of-config) [DEPRECATED]

-OpenvSwitch can be installed with either the OVSDB or OF-CONFIG plugins.
+Open vSwitch can be installed with either the OVSDB or OF-CONFIG plugins.
 Although both protocols allow to control the switch (e.g., create/delete new bridging instances, create/delete ports, etc), we found out that OF-CONFIG is rather limited in terms of capabilities.
 For instance,